Whatever industry you’re in, it pays to build rotas that both work for your business and are fair to staff.

 A simple example:

-- On week one, Anne works the early shift, Pete the mid-shift, and Asim takes the late shift.
+- Week 1: Anne works the early shift, Pete the mid-shift, and Asim takes the late shift.

-- On week two, Anne works the mid-shift, Pete the late, Asim the early shift,
+- Week 2: Anne works the mid-shift, Pete the late, Asim the early shift,

-- On week three, Anne works the late-shift, Pete the early, Asim the mid-shift.
+- Week 3: Anne works the late-shift, Pete the early, Asim the mid-shift.

 Once everyone's had a turn, the cycle repeats.
 Easy.